 The Difference between Katsu, Tonkatsu, Hire-katsu, and Rosu-katsu

 Then, what is the difference between the 4 Japanese “Katsu” dishes, that is, Katsu, Tonkatsu, Hire-katsu, and Rosu-katsu?
-Today, I want to explain it.
+Today, I will explain it.

 Gyu-katsu (牛カツ : The Katsu made with a slice of beef)

-“Katsu (カツ)” generally refers to the Japanese dish made by coating sliced meat, such as pork, beef and chicken, with batter, and then deep-frying it in oil.
-The batter is usually made from flour, beaten egg, and breadcrumbs.
+“Katsu (カツ)” generally refers to the sliced meat, such as pork, beef, and chicken, that has been battered and deep-fried.
+The batter usually consists of wheat flour, beaten egg, and breadcrumbs “Panko (パン粉)“.

-Katsu is the Japanese abbreviation for cutlet and characterized by its crispy texture that comes from a deep-fried breadcrumb coating.
+Actually, Katsu is the Japanese abbreviation for cutlet and characterized by its crispy texture that comes from the brown deep-fried breadcrumb coating.

-We Japanese usually eat Katsu dishes, including Tonkatsu, Hire-katsu and Rosu-katsu, with Worcestershire sauce.
+We Japanese usually eat Katsu dishes, including Tonkatsu, Hire-katsu and Rosu-katsu, with Tonkatsu sauce, a thick, sweet Japanese-style Worcestershire sauce.

 Image : Zennoh Fukushima

-Hire-katsu is included in Tonkatsu.
+Hire-katsu is a type of Tonkatsu.
 “Hire (ヒレ)” refers to the portion “fillet”, so Hire-katsu is the Tonkatsu made with a slice of pork fillet.

-As with Hire-katsu, Rosu-katsu is also included in Tonkatsu.
-“Rosu (ロース)” refers to the portion “loin”, so Rosu-katsu is the Tonkatsu made with a slice of pork loin.
+As with Hire-katsu, Rosu-katsu is also classified as a Tonkatsu.
+Since “Rosu (ロース)” is the Japanese word for the portion “loin”, Rosu-katsu is the Tonkatsu made with a slice of pork loin.